ScreenPyHQ/screenpy_adapter_allure/README.md

                               AUDIENCE
                               (hushed)
             That's not as helpful as you think it is, when your voice is in my head.

+A beat, as AUDIENCE looks appraisingly at the equipment.

+                              AUDIENCE (CONT'D)
+                              (hushed)
+            This looks complicated.
 I'm leaving now.

                               NARRATOR (V.O.)
             Let's turn left outside the door...